The Marketplace at Steamtown

 The Marketplace at Steamtown (formerly The Mall at Steamtown) is a shopping mall in Scranton, Pennsylvania.
 United States.
 It was conceived in the mid-1980s as the keystone of downtown revitalization, though the project was not completed until 1993.
 Its opening in 1993 was nationally televised on CNN and attended by then-Pennsylvania Governor Robert P. Casey, Sr., who was instrumental in securing funding for and initiating development of the mall.
 The mall is built on approximately half of the former Delaware, Lackawanna and Western Railroad yard that was abandoned by Conrail in the late 1970s.
-The mall is located on Lackawanna Avenue in the heart of downtown Scranton, and includes a parking garage that stretches the length of the mall between Boscov's and the former The Bon-Ton.
+The mall is located on Lackawanna Avenue in the heart of downtown Scranton, and includes a parking garage that stretches the length of the mall between Boscov's and Delta Medix, aka the former The Bon-Ton and Montgomery Ward.
 The mall has two levels with a food court overlooking Steamtown National Historic Site on the second floor.
 There is a pedestrian bridge leading from the food court out to Steamtown.
 The mall was featured several times on the NBC sitcom The Office which was set in Scranton.